-For many customers of the Massachusetts Fair Plan, the main question is "Do I have any other options?"
-The answer is generally yes, but it's instructive to discuss the social purpose of the Fair Plan first, to understand how some people end up buying their insurance there.
+For many customers of the Massachusetts Fair Plan, the main question asked is "Do I have any other options?"
+The answer is generally yes, but it's instructive to discuss the social purpose of the Fair Plan first so as to understand how some people end up buying their insurance here.

-Insurance agencies will use the Fair Plan for insurance buyers who have a profile that is difficlut to insure.
-Today, the most common example is coastal property, which many companies choose to avoid.
-If an agent has only three or four homeowners companies, and none of them will insure properties within two miles of the water, the go-to carrier is the Fair Plan.
+Insurance agencies will use the Fair Plan for homeowners who have a profile that is difficult to insure.
+Today the most common example is coastal property, which many companies choose to avoid.
+If an agent has only three or four homeowners companies and none of them will insure properties within two miles of the water, the go-to carrier is the Fair Plan.

-At Gordon Insurance, we represent many companies and are located only 3.2 miles from the ocean ourselves, so we insure homes right on the beach, without having to use the Fair Plan.
+At Gordon Atlantic Insurance we represent many companies. and are located only 3.2 miles from the ocean ourselves.
+We have the markets to insure homes right on the beach without having to use the Fair Plan.

 Some people still choose the Fair Plan over private market alternatives, usually for price.
-Becuse of subsidies and regulatory flexibility built into their operations, insurance costs can be well below market, limting the market.
+Because of subsidies and regulatory flexibility built into their operations, Fair Plan premiums can be well below market.
 But buying only on price can be shortsighted.
 The main concern is how well the Fair Plan could handle a major coastal catastrophe, such as a hurricane.
-With such a high concentration of homes on the coast, the ability of the Fair plan to handle the demand is a just concern.
-We prefer to work with carriers with a broad geographical reach, who can bring assets into an area quickly and efficiently.
+With a high concentration of homes on the coast, the ability of the Fair Plan to handle the demand is a questionable issue.
+We prefer to work with carriers with a broad geographical reach, and who can bring assets into an area quickly and efficiently.
 After all, insurance is about getting claims paid quickly and fairly.

-In short, if you're with the Fair Plan, let us show you a better way.
+In short, if you're with the Fair Plan, let Gordon Atlantic Insurance offer you options.